ABOUT THE PROGRAMME

 EXPORT TO JAPAN

-Japan is not a country that is self-sufficient when it comes to beef and beef products.
-Domestic production is too low in relation to the demand.
-Sales of European beef to Japan have been steadily increasing since 2017.
-The EU exported 4,281 tons of beef in 2017 and 19,691 tons in 2021 (in January-November)2.
-This is a huge increase, which shows the great potential for trade between the EU and Japan in this assortment.
+Japan is not self-sufficient in beef and its related products.
+Indigenous production is insufficient in relation to demand.
+European beef sales to Japan have been growing steadily since 2017.
+In 2023, European Union countries exported 92,031 tonnes of this meat to Japan, and by June 2024, exports totalled 40,893 tonnes.
+This significant increase shows the great potential for trade between the EU and Japan in this product range.

 Read moreEXPORT TO HONG KONG